My Story of Misdiagnosed Carpal Tunnel Syndrome

 I was told that sleeping that way, with the proper use of the pillow under my head, might eventually allow the discs in my neck to move back into position.
 I can feel that this is happening since I never have the numbness in my hand when I am kind to my neck.

 The purpose of this article is to share my experience in an effort to explain how symptoms may be misdiagnosed.
-The information here should not be used to perform your own diagnoses.
+The information here should not be used to perform your own diagnosis.
 If you have pain or any related issues, see your doctor.

 © 2012 Glenn Stok